Guidance Letter B-050

 Process for receiving requests for funds from Student Government Activity Fees:

 - Each year in March, the Coordinator of Student Activities shall notify all college students and employees of the process for requesting funding from Student Government Activity Fees for the following year.
 This notification shall include instructions on making requests and any applicable deadlines.

 - The Coordinator shall convene the SGABC no later than April 15 of each year to review requests, and shall ensure that the committee completes the review process and makes recommendations for budget and allocations to the VPSS no later than April 30.

 - All applications must be made on the appropriate form supplied by the Coordinator of Student Activities and contain all information requested therein;

-- No student activity fee funds shall be used by any person or eligible student organizations for the personal benefit of any of its members, other persons or another organization;
+- No student government activity fee funds shall be used by any person or eligible student organizations for the personal benefit of any of its members, other persons or another organization;

-- Student activity fee funds shall not be used to finance, support or influence voting on any issue currently on a college, local government, state government, or federal government election ballot.
+- Student government activity fee funds shall not be used to finance, support or influence voting on any issue currently on a college, local government, state government, or federal government election ballot.
 Additionally, such funds shall not be used in any manner to influence public opinion or legislation;

-- All eligible student organizations receiving funds from the student activity fee are subject to the regulations and auditing procedures set forth by the student handbook, college procedures, and the rules of the Tennessee Board of Regents.
+- All eligible student organizations receiving funds from the student government activity fee are subject to the regulations and auditing procedures set forth by the student handbook, college procedures, and the rules of the Tennessee Board of Regents.

 Source: TBR Guideline B-060